Categorical Representations of Continuous Domains and Continuous L-Domains Based on Closure Spaces: Introduction

 \section{Introduction}

-Domain theory is a multi-disciplinary field with wide applications in theoretical computer science, and with deep roots in the mathematical theory of orders and topologies.
+Domain theory is a multi-disciplinary field with wide applications in theoretical computer science, and with deep roots in the mathematical theory of orders and topologies~\cite{erne18, gierz03, zhao}.
 It provides a framework modeling definitions of approximation, iteration and computation.
-In order to give a concrete and accessible alternative for abstract structures of domains, many approaches have been introduced for the representations of domains, such as information systems~\cite{speen08, wu16}, abstract bases~\cite{vickers93, xu08}, domain logic~\cite{abramsky87a, jung99}, etc.
+In order to give a concrete and accessible alternative for abstract structures of domains, many approaches have been introduced for the representations of domains, such as information systems~\cite{hoofman93, huang16, speen08, Zhang94}, abstract bases~\cite{Lawson97, xu08}, domain logic~\cite{abramsky87a, jung99}, etc.

 Closure space is also a useful interdisciplinary tool, consisting of a set and a closure operator on it.
 A dual notion of closure space is that of interior space.
-In a closure space or an interior space, the main mathematical objects investigated are those can be generated by application of iterative algorithms.
-There is a well-known one-to-one correspondence between closure spaces and complete lattices.
+In a closure space or an interior space, the main mathematical objects investigated are those that can be generated by application of iterative algorithms.
+It is well-known that the lattice of closed sets of a closure space is complete and every complete lattice arises this way up to isomorphism.
 The idea of representing order structures by a closure space plus some additional conditions can be traced back to Birkhoff's representation theorem for finite distributive lattices~\cite{birkhoff37} and Stone's duality for Boolean algebras~\cite{stone36}.
 These famous works allow us to better understand the nature of lattices and the interrelationship between lattices and closure spaces.
-Now, the interrelationship and interaction between closure spaces and other mathematical structures has developed into an important area of the mathematical study with a thriving theoretical community~\cite{erne04, erne09, priestley72, ranzato99}.
+Now, the interrelationship and interaction between closure spaces and other mathematical structures has developed into an important area of the mathematical study with a thriving theoretical community~\cite{erne04, erne09, ranzato99}.